SergheiBrinza/AI-Gas-Analyzer/README.md

 <img src="images/bme688-array-board.png" alt="BME688 Development Kit — array of 8 sensors on a single board" width="480">

 *Bosch BME688 Development Kit — an array of 8 sensors on a single board.
-The Aura 7 prototype uses a similar layout with 10 sensors and active air pumping.*
+The experimental prototype uses a similar layout with 10 sensors and active air pumping.*

 </div>